Intelligent-SR-Imaging/Meta-rLLS-VSIM/README.md

 ### **Folder Structure**
 Folder structure of the _./Code_for_2D_IsoRecon_ are shown and explained below:
+- BioSR_for_LLS-SIM: dataset of LLSM and LLS-SIM image pairs
+- Demo_Data_for_VSI_SR: demo data used for finetuning and laterally isotropic SR reconstruction
+- OTF: the OTF of microscopy
 - data: dataset for training or finetuning
-- Demo_Data_for_VSI_SR: demo data used for finetuning and laterally isotropic SR reconstruction
+- finetuned_model: a VSI-SR model after meta-finetuning
+- meta_rcan: save the checkpoints and logs of a training model
+- model: python source files of VSI-SR network
 - trained_meta_model: a pre-trained Meta-VSI-SR model ready for finetuning
-- meta_rcan: save the checkpoints and logs of a training model
-- finetuned_model: a VSI-SR model after meta-finetuning
 - training_data_preparation_matlab: preprocessing for training data and finetuning data in matlab
-- model: python source files of VSI-SR network
 - utils: python source files of utils

 ### **Laterally isotropic SR reconstruction using VSI-SR models**